 - Plural: consanguinities

-- Two people with a consanguineal relationship such as a biological brother and sister are called consanguines.
+- Two people with a consanguineal relationship are called consanguines.
+An example is a biological brother and sister.

-- Collateral consanguinity refers to blood relatives who are not biologically descended from each other such as cousins, either cross-cousins or parallel cousins and lineal consanguinity refers to blood relatives biologically descended from each other such an individual’s biological father and mother.
-Collateral consanguinity and lineal consanguinity are typically used in law to determine inheritance of property, who can testify in certain situations, and the legality of a marriage between two people to avoid incest.
+- Collateral consanguinity refers to blood relatives who are not biologically descended from the same father or mother such as cousins, either cross-cousins or parallel cousins.
+Lineal consanguinity refers to blood relatives biologically descended from each other such as an individual’s biological father and mother.
+Collateral consanguinity and lineal consanguinity are typically used in law to determine the inheritance of property, who can testify in certain situations, and the legality of a marriage between two people to avoid incest.

 - Kinship relationships based on descent are called consanguineal relations.

-- Lewis Henry Morgan’s (1818–1881) Systems of Consanguinity and Affinity in the Human Family (1871) and Claude Lévi-Strauss’s (1908–2009) The Elementary Structures of Kinship (1949) help establish the study of kinship as a distinct field of anthropology and sociology.
+- Lewis Henry Morgan’s (1818–1881) Systems of Consanguinity and Affinity in the Human Family (1871) and Claude Lévi-Strauss’ (1908–2009) The Elementary Structures of Kinship (1949), help establish the study of kinship as a distinct field of anthropology and sociology.
 Morgan and Lévi-Strauss among other kinship writers were critiqued by David M. Schneider (1918–1995) in American Kinship: A Cultural Account and A Critique of the Study of Kinship (1984).
-Schneider ‘s work reinvigorated the study of kinship.
+Schneider’s work reinvigorated the study of kinship.